126 cases and 0 criminal charges: Is Quebec's police watchdog doing its job? | CBC News

 But she denies that he was aggressive toward the officer before she drew her baton, which is what the police report maintains.

-SPVM didn't call the BEI right away, breaking the law "as usual"

-The family is also raising questions about what happened following Koray's death.
+The family is also raising questions about what happened after Koray's death.

 It took police more than three hours to inform the BEI about the incident.
 The law requires the watchdog be informed immediately.